vamsikrishna-1530/reassessment/Angular.md

 - **Modules**: Angular applications are organized into modules, which help in structuring the application at a higher level.

 While it incorporates elements similar to the MVC pattern such as separation of concerns, Angular's approach is more flexible and modern by focusing on components and services.

+# Interviewer: **which design patterns are widely used in Angular?**

+### Candidate:
+Sure, there are several design patterns commonly used in Angular development:

+1. **Component-based Architecture:**
+   Angular applications are built using a component-based approach, where each UI element and its corresponding logic are encapsulated within a component.
+This promotes reusability and maintainability.

+2. **Dependency Injection (DI):**
+   Angular has built-in support for dependency injection, which allows developers to manage dependencies efficiently.
+Services can be injected into components, directives, and other services to share functionality.

+3. **Observable Pattern:**
+   Angular leverages RxJS and Observables for handling asynchronous operations and event streams, making it easy to manage and subscribe to data changes over time.

+4. **Singleton Pattern:**
+   Services in Angular typically follow the singleton pattern by default, where a single instance of the service is shared across the application, ensuring consistent state and behavior.

+5. **Facade Pattern:**
+   The facade pattern is used to simplify complex interactions between multiple services or components.
+It provides a unified interface to a set of interfaces in a subsystem, making it easier for clients to interact with the subsystem.

+6. **State Management:**
+   Patterns like Redux or NgRx are used for state management in Angular applications, providing a predictable state management system based on unidirectional data flow.

+7. **Template Pattern:**
+   Angular's templates allow developers to define the view layout and bind data dynamically using expressions, directives, and components.

+Each of these design patterns helps in building scalable, maintainable, and efficient Angular applications.